Mike120000/Calculator/README.md

 # Calculator

-A line-by-line calculator that's more than just a typical one
+A line-by-line calculator, written in C, that's more than just a typical one

 # Versions